Premiership of David Crisafulli: Brisbane 2032

 It was confirmed on 21 July 2021 that Brisbane was to be the host of the 2032 Summer Olympics.
 Since this announcement, there has been considerable arguments over monetary allocations and stadium locations from both sides of politics.
 Crisafulli's predecessor, Miles, vaguely accepted International Olympic Committee recommendations in 2024 to scrap plans to upgrade a stadium in The Gabba in favour of building a new $3.4b stadium in Victoria Park, Brisbane.
 Crisafulli has slammed both plans and intends to consult with federal sports minister Anika Wells to work on an outcome, although Crisafulli has vowed to not construct a new stadium.
 In March 2025, Crisafulli announced that a new stadium at Victoria Park would be built for the 2032 Summer Olympics, despite previously stating that a new stadium would not be built in the lead up to the 2024 election.

 Indigenous affairs

 Early in his term as premier, Crisafulli ordered that the Path to Treaty Act and parliamentary inquiries into the Act be repealed, based on the results of the 2023 Indigenous referendum.

 In December 2024, Crisafulli confirmed that the Queensland Government would continue to fight the Native title claim initiated by the Woppaburra people in attempt to control Great Keppel Island.
-Native title was previously granted to the Woppaburra people for 570 km² of the island excluding the abandoned resort, along with 13 other islands in the archipelago.
+Native title was previously granted to the Woppaburra people for 570 km^{2} of the island excluding the abandoned resort, along with 13 other islands in the archipelago.
 The indigenous group claims that it is not anti-development and insists that they want native title purely to safeguard the 'natural beauty' of the island.
 The Queensland Government has said that they are against providing native title to the indigenous for the island, hinting that it would damage the government's aspirations to restart tourism to the archipelago.